kmerckae/panda_safe_hrc_tutorial/source/index.rst

    panda_arm/robot_control
    panda_arm/path_planning

-In the *Franka Emika Panda Robot Arm* chapter you will get acquainted with the Panda robot.
+In the *Vicon Motion Capture* chapter you will learn how to use the Vicon motion capture data online for the control of the Panda robot.
-At the end, you will be able to control the robot via the Franka Control Interface (FCI) and you will be able to plan a trajectory with MoveIt and follow it.
+Add info you've sent to interns and colleagues, later on you can update it with all necessary info for your specific programs.

 .. toctree::
    :maxdepth: 1